Southwark: Contemporary governance and representation

 The Borough and Bankside Community Council corresponds to the Southwark electoral wards of Cathedrals and Chaucer.
 They are part of the Bermondsey and Old Southwark Parliament constituency whose Member of Parliament is Neil Coyle.
 It is within the Lambeth and Southwark London Assembly constituency.
-Southwark is the location of City Hall, the administrative headquarters of the Greater London Authority and the meeting place of the London Assembly and Mayor of London.
+Until 2022 Southwark was the location of City Hall, the administrative headquarters of the Greater London Authority and the meeting place of the London Assembly and Mayor of London.
 Since 2009, Southwark London Borough Council has its main offices at 160 Tooley Street, having moved administrative staff from the Camberwell Town Hall.

 Geography and attractions

 In common with much of the south bank of the Thames, the Borough has seen extensive regeneration in the last decade.
-Declining wharfage trade, light industry and factories have given way to residential development, shops, restaurants, galleries, bars and most notably major office developments housing international headquarters of accountancy, legal and other professional services consultancies, most notably along London Bridge City and More London between Tooley Street and the riverside.
-The area is in easy walking distance of the City and the West End.
-As such it has become a major business centre with many national and international corporations, professional practices and publishers locating to the area.
+Declining wharfage trade, light industry and factories have given way to residential development, shops, restaurants, galleries, and bars.
+Most notably, major office developments have arisen along London Bridge City and More London between Tooley Street and the riverside, housing international headquarters of accountancy, legal and other professional services consultancies.
+More London, in particular, features London's former City Hall building.
+The area is in easy walking distance of the City and the West End, which has helped its growth as a major business centre.
 London's tallest skyscraper, the Shard, is next to London Bridge Station.

-To the north is the River Thames, London Bridge station and Southwark Cathedral.
+To the north is the River Thames and London Bridge station.
+Southwark Cathedral, a priory then parish church, was made a cathedral in 1905, and is noted for its Merbecke Choir.
 Borough Market is a well-developed visitor attraction and has grown in size.
 The adjacent units have been converted and form a gastronomic focus for London.
 Borough High Street runs roughly north to south from London Bridge towards Elephant and Castle.
-The Borough runs further to the south than realised; both St George's Cathedral and the Imperial War Museum are within the ancient boundaries, which border nearby Lambeth.
+The Borough runs further to the south than often realised; both St George's Cathedral and the Imperial War Museum are within the ancient boundaries, which border nearby Lambeth.

 Its entertainment district, in its heyday at the time of Shakespeare's Globe Theatre (which stood 1599–1642) has revived in the form of the post-1997 reinvention of the original theatre, Shakespeare's Globe, incorporating other smaller theatre spaces, an exhibition about Shakespeare's life and work and which neighbours Vinopolis and the London Dungeon.
 The Southbank area, primarily in Lambeth but shared with Southwark also hosts many artistic venues.

 At its heart is the area known as Borough, which has an eclectic covered and semi-covered market and numerous food and drink venues as well as the skyscraper The Shard.
 The Borough is generally an area of mixed development, with council estates, major office developments, social housing and high value residential gated communities side by side with each other.

-Another landmark is Southwark Cathedral, a priory then parish church, created a cathedral in 1905, noted for its Merbecke Choir.
-The area at an advanced stage of regeneration and has the City Hall offices of the Greater London Authority.